kyralq/DataScienceToolbox-Project1/Report/06-Wrapup.md

 Model strengths: Applicable and computationally inexpensive for size of dataset and number of features.
 Model weakness: Sensitive to noisy / irrelevant feature variables in the dataset.
 Ended up guessing 'no stroke' for all samples in testing set.

-### Random Forest model

-* Final test AUC-PR score: 0.2386
-* Type I error rate: 0.1002
-* Type II error rate: 0.5263

-Model strengths: Highest AUC-PR score thanks to hyperparameter tuning and minimal overfitting since robust to noise.
-Model weakness: High type II error indicating that the model is too conservative when predicting positive cases.
-Also, computationally expensive with some parameter selection taking almost 2 minutes to run despite the dataset being quite small, which suggests it’s not scalable.

-### Logistic Regression model

-* Final test AUC-PR score: 0.07743987
-* Type 1 error rate: 0.1440329
-* Type 2 error rate: 0.4
-Model strengths: Easily interpretable, meaning outputs can be contexualised, and fast to train.
-Good baseline model to understand data before looking at more complex models.
-Model weaknesses: Performs poorly on imbalanced data, resulting in high Type 2 error (0.4) relates to 40% of strokes missed in diagnosis.
-I've overfitted the model, recieving AUC-PR of 0.2357508 during CV.

 ## Final ranking of the models